jeremiahflaga/jeremiahflaga.github.io/_posts/2025/2025-05-31-event-storming-diagrams-from-understanding-your-domain-first.md

 -----

 "MJ" has also written a book titled ["Master Software Architecture"](https://mastersoftwarearchitecturebook.com/).
+He has given free copies months ago, and I was one of the recipients.

 In the Preface of that book, he said something that many software engineers can relate to: